Was Javert right to be suspicious? Marginal Treatment Effects with Duration Outcomes: Introduction

-This paper is organized as follows.
-Section \ref{Scontext} describes the data and explains why focusing on long-term recidivism is useful in our empirical application.
-Section \ref{Sframework} presents our structural model, discusses our identifying assumptions and provides our identification results with a right-censored outcome variable.
-Moreover, Section \ref{Sestimation} explains how to semiparametrically estimate the objects that are necessary to implement the identification strategy described in the previous section.
-Finally, Section \ref{Sempirical} discusses the empirical context, the data, and our results.
+\textbf{Organization of the paper:} Section \ref{Squestion} defines the causal parameters of interest.
+Section \ref{Sframework} presents our model, discusses our identifying assumptions, and provides our identification results with a right-censored outcome variable.
+Section \ref{Sestimation} explains how to semiparametrically estimate the objects necessary to implement the identification strategy described in the previous section.
+Furthermore, Section \ref{Sempirical} discusses the empirical context, the data, and our results.
 Lastly, Section \ref{Sconclusion} concludes.
 This paper also contains an online supporting appendix.

-This paper also contains an online supporting appendix.
-Our main identification proofs are detailed in Appendix \ref{AppProofs}.
-Appendix \ref{Ssemiparaconsistency} derives the asymptotic distribution of our semiparametric estimators.
-In Appendix \ref{AppData}, we summarize how we constructed our dataset.
-Additional empirical results can be found in Appendix \ref{AppExtraEmpirical}.
-Appendix \ref{AppTM} provides two arguments that justify focusing on the MTE function of duration outcomes.
-Appendix \ref{AppAltAs} identifies a conditional version of our target parameters under weaker assumptions than the ones used in the main text.
-Finally, Appendix \ref{AppPartialID} proposes alternative partial identification strategies.